aws/aws-cdk/docs/src/apples_example.rst

 ==================================

-To add the service to our app, add the following line of code after the existing **import** statement in *my_widget_service.ts*.
+To add the service to our app, we need to first modify *my_widget_service-stack.ts*.
+Add the following line of code after the existing **import** statement.

 .. code-block:: ts

     import widget_service = require('../lib/widget_service');

-Add the following line of code at the end of the constructor in *my_widget_service.ts*.
+Replace the comment in the constructor with the following line of code.

 .. code-block:: ts

     new widget_service.WidgetService(this, 'Widgets');

 Make sure it builds and creates a stack
-(we don't show the stack as it's almost 300 lines).
+(we don't show the stack as it's over 250 lines).

 .. code-block:: sh